mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

       PointTo: true
       # How many lines you want to show when using /near command
       Count: 10
+    lastonline:
+      # Time in seconds to be used for lastonline command when showing aditional information about amount of players who logged off in defined period
+      Timers:
+        Time1: 3600
+        Time2: 86400
+        Time3: 604800
+        Time4: 2592000
     Inv:
       # List of players which you should not be able to open inventories
       # This can still be bypassed if you are OP
       BlackList:
       - Zrips
+      # Do you want to disable inv command on players who are offline
+      DisableOffline: false
     Clear:
       # When set to true, /cmi clear comamnd will require confirmation for it to be finalized
       Confirmation: true